 NTFS is a type of file system.
 It stands for the NT File system and is also called the New Technology File System.
 It’s a way of organizing files within a flash drive.
 It’s a new improvement from previous file types like File Allocation Table (FAT) or Extended File Allocation Table (exFAT) previously used by Microsoft Windows.
 Because it’s a relatively new file type, it has increased security from its new features like file permissions and encryptions.
 NTFS also has a Change Journal where the driver keeps track of the changes made within the drive.
 This means that if ever your PC unexpectedly shuts down or you experience a system crash, you can recover files that were lost during the event.

-1. Find My Computer in the Start menu or by typing it in the search bar.
+Step 1.
+Find My Computer/This PC in the Start menu or by typing it in the search bar.
 Right-click on it and click on Manage.

 Using Command Prompt, make sure to type in the exact commands to avoid unexpected errors.

 Step 1.
 Launch Command Prompt by typing in cmd in the Run tool or typing Command Prompt in the search bar.
 Select Run as administrator.

 Step 2.
 Type in the command:

 convert G: /fs:NTFS